PhilRunninger/.vim/README.md

 # My Vim Setup

-## Setup Instructions
+## Installation

-These instructions assume you will be running them from a bash shell, whether in Windows or not.
-Even so, there are differences between Windows and other OSs in the way vim looks for these files.
+These instructions assume you will be running them from a bash shell.
+First, clone the repository into your home directory.
+On Windows, use the folder name `vimfiles`; on all other OSes, use the folder name `.vim`.

-### Windows

 ```
 $ cd ~
 $ git clone git@github.com:PhilRunninger/my_vim_setup.git vimfiles
+$ vim
 ```

-### Unix and Mac
+__or__

 ```
 $ cd ~
 $ git clone git@github.com:PhilRunninger/my_vim_setup.git .vim
+$ vim
 ```

-### All OSes

 The rest of the setup takes place in vim.
-Ignore the error messages when you first start vim.
+Ignore the error messages when it first starts.
 They will go away after you run this command.

 ```
 :PlugInstall
 ```

 That should do it.
-You can close and reopen vim to see that there are no longer any messages on startup.
+Close and reopen vim to see that there are no longer any messages on startup.

 ## Customized vimrc Processing

 This setup is designed for my primary development environment on a MacBook.
 Using this setup in another OS, or with different colors, will most likely produce undesirable side effects.
-To alleviate this behavior, a post processing step can be used.
-This is done with a separate file - **post_vimrc** in the same folder as vimrc - that is sourced after vimrc.
+To alleviate this behavior, a post processing step can be added.
+This is done with a separate file - **post_vimrc** in the same folder as vimrc - that is sourced by vimrc at the end of its processing.
 In this file, you can change settings for the particular environment.

 ### Example